- Training

 You can enable or disable this function by de-selecting the Automatically Email Invoices box, which determines what happens when a Sales Order has been set to “Mark as Shipped“.

-Please note that for emails to be automatically sent, you need to have your customer records set up so that they meet conditions for bulk sending emails.
+- For emails to be automatically sent, you need to have your customer records set up so that they meet conditions for bulk sending emails.